DanyBin/incubator-doris/docs/documentation/en/sql-reference/sql-functions/aggregate-functions/bitmap_EN.md

 `BITMAP_AND(expr,expr)`:Calculate the and of two Bitmaps Column.
 The return value is the serialized Bitmap value.

+`BITMAP_CONTAINS(Bitmap bitmap,Int value)`:Calculate whether the input value is in a Bitmap column and return a boolean value.
+The return value is a Boolean value

+`BITMAP_HAS_ANY(Bitmap bitmap,Bitmap bitmap)`:Calculate if two Bitmap columns have intersecting elements.
+The return value is a Boolean value

 note:
 1. The parameters of the BITMAP_UNION function currently only support: